fongc123/notes/Introduction to Programming with C++/Functions.md

 - new memory is allocated for the copied parameters

 ### Reference Variables
-An <span style = "color:lightblue">alias</span>, which is denoted by the `&` symbol before the variable name, of another variable.
+Denoted by the `&` symbol before the variable name, it is an <span style = "color:lightblue">alias</span> of another variable.
 - reference variables use the same memory space as the original variable
 - changing the reference variable changes the original variable